sman-dk/energy_meter_setuptool/README.md

 When configuring Fineco and Eastron meters with only the set button: Hold down the "set" button for a few seconds before changing registers on the meter.

-# Installation
+## Installation
-Clone this repo into a folder and install pymodbus:
+Clone this repo into a folder and install dependencies:

 ```
-pip3 install pymodbus
+pip3 install pymodbus pyserial
 ```

-# Examples
+## Examples